 - Students must have a completed Chromebook User Agreement, signed by a parent or guardian, in order to rent a Chromebook.
 The rental fee is $20.00 per year.

 - Chromebooks need to be fully charged each morning.

 - Repair charges for Chromebooks are outlined in the Parent/Student Handbook.
-If you need a handbook, they are available in the library.

 - Students are allowed to check out 7 books at a time.

 - Books are allowed to be checked out for 2 weeks at a time with the exception of Reference books and certain special collection books.

 - Students with fines over $30.00 are not allowed to check out books until the fine is paid.

 - Books must be brought back in order to renew it.

 - Students are responsible for the replacement cost of any lost or damaged library material.

 - Magazines can be checked out overnight only.